Berne, Indiana: Public

 K-12 public education in Berne is provided by South Adams Schools.
 South Adams Jr./Sr. High School shares its building with the Elementary and Middle Schools.
-Their mascot is the "Starfire."
+Their nickname is the Starfires.

-Four area schools (former rivals) consolidated into "South Adams" just prior to the 1966–67 school year.
+Four area schools consolidated into "South Adams" just prior to the 1966–67 school year.
 They were the "Berne Bears", the "Geneva Cardinals", the "Hartford Gorillas", and the "Jefferson Warriors."
-Though the consolidated school was located in Berne, as a compromise the school took a new name and mascot - "The South Adams Starfires" - ostensibly named after the first principal/superintendent's car (an "Oldsmobile Starfire").
+Though the consolidated school was located in Berne, as a compromise the school took a new name and mascot - "The South Adams Starfires" - ostensibly named after the first principal/superintendent's car (an Oldsmobile Starfire).

 Library

 The Berne Public Library, which opened its doors in 1935 and is currently located in the former city auditorium, serves the city of Berne.
 The library provides information services to all ages and holds over 60,000 titles, including print, digital, audio, and visual forms.
 The Heritage Room of the Berne Public Library contains local history and genealogical information.